I-Zaifa/Movierec_4.0/README.md

 ## Thoughts

 Future work could incorporate box‑office numbers and user reviews to help weight movie popularity.
-The current Euclidean distance approach remains lightweight and could still be replaced by a more sophisticated model in the future.
+The new weighted cosine approach is still lightweight but leaves room for experimenting with different similarity metrics or even neural embeddings in the future.